scanback/docs/about.md

 Privately, Staffan is a family-oriented person, married to Charlotte, and with three adult children.
 He enjoys travel, music & the arts, and intellectual pursuits.

-Staffan earned a Master of Science in Electrical Engineering from the **KTH Royal Institute of Technology**, where he graduated at the top of his class; a Master in Business Administration from **Harvard Business School**; and a Doctor of Business Administration from **Henley Business School**.
+Staffan earned a Civ.Ing. and Master of Science in Electrical Engineering from the **KTH Royal Institute of Technology**, where he graduated at the top of his class; a Master in Business Administration from **Harvard Business School**; and a Doctor of Business Administration from **Henley Business School**.

 He is a **Fulbright Scholar**; a **Wallenberg Scholar**; and the first prize winner of the **best European doctoral dissertation in management awarded in 2003** by the *European Doctoral Programmes Association in Management & Business Administration* (EDAMBA).